filecoin-project/curio/documentation/en/supraseal.md

 ## Key Features

 - Seals multiple sectors (up to 128) in a single batch
+  - Up to 16x better core utilisation efficiency
 - Optimized to utilize CPU and GPU resources efficiently
-- Uses raw NVMe devices for fast layer storage
+- Uses raw NVMe devices for layer storage instead of RAM
-- Supports 32 GiB sector sizes

 ## Requirements